katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 ## Introduction

 Artificial intelligence (AI) is increasingly being built for and deployed in high-stakes domains such as detecting cancer from medical imagery [**CITE**] , disaster relief efforts [**CITE**], and self-driving cars [**CITE**].
-However, these models are "black-boxes" and not interpretable to decision-makers that collaborate with these models [**CITE**].
+However, these models are "black-boxes" and not interpretable to people that collaborate or interact with these models <d-cite key="10.1145/3377325.3377519"></d-cite>.
 Therefore, the interpretability and accuracy of these models are equally important to calibrate decision-makers reliance on AI and improve human-AI collaboration.

 ### Research Questions & Contributions